melissaveraherbst/melissaveraherbst/README.md

 Beyond coding, I find solace in the realm of gaming 🎮 and share an equal adoration for our feline and canine companions 🐶🩵😺.

 ## 👩🏼‍💻 My Expertise
-Within the wide breadth of the software industry, I chose to focus on web development because its  its ubiquity and power.
-Additionally, Database Administration & Design, and Data Visualization have captured my interest.
+Within the wide breadth of the software industry, I chose to focus on web development as a starting point because of its ubiquity and power.
+Additionally, Database Administration/Design, and Data Visualization have captured my interest.
 I currently specialize in the JavaScript programming language.

 <div></div>

 ## 🏆 Projects
-My GitHub serves as a canvas where I showcase my favourite projects stemming from immersive online courses.
-These projects emphasize fundamental computer science concepts and web development technologies.
-You'll find a selection of these projects listed below.
+My GitHub serves as a canvas where I store and showcase my favourite projects and course work stemming from immersive online courses.
+These projects and course material emphasize fundamental computer science concepts and web development technologies, including JavaScript front- and backend technolgies, SQL and NoSQL databases, and data structures and algorithms.
+To view a few of my repositories containing my work, refer to the list below.

-### Web Developer Bootcamp

 * [Yelp Camp](https://github.com/melissaveraherbst/yelp-camp_camp-review-web-app)
+  A capstone project that is by far my favourite and perhaps most complete full stack project so far.
+I have put a lot of effort into this project going above and beyond the scope of the project requirements.
-* project name
+* Jammming
-* project name
+* Budget Envelopes

-### Data Structures and Algorithms
-* project name
+* Forkify
-* project name
+* ...
-* project name
+* ...

-### Course Name
-* project name
+* ...
-* project name
+* ...
-* project name
+* ...
+(currently being updated)

 ## 🎓 Curriculum
 See a full list of courses and certifications that are completed, that are still in progress and courses that are in queue via the curriculum link below.